The First 30 Days of Sobriety

 Week One of Sobriety

-Christmas was a little tough, which I wrote about in a previous article.
+Christmas was a little tough.
 I had a lot of moments when I flirted with the idea that the end of 2016 was fast approaching and since it had been somewhat of a shit year, one last boozy hurrah seemed only fair.

-This back and forth between feeling renewed and wanting to mess with it one last time toyed with me for the bulk of that first week in ways that made me want to climb up walls, but I fought through it and came out unscathed (and sober).
+This back and forth between feeling renewed and wanting to mess with it one last time haunted me for the bulk of that first week.
+I wanted to climb up walls, but I fought through it and came out unscathed (and sober).

 Week Two of Sobriety

 The angel and demon routine playing out in my brain during the first week finished with a (barely) sober New Year’s Eve in which I opted to binge watch Jane the Virgin with my husband while pounding Diet Pepsi and chain-smoking cigarettes.

 On the one hand, I was happy with myself for getting through the holiday season sober.
 On the other, why was I smoking cigarettes again?

 Smoking Cigarettes in the First 30 Days of Sobriety